wantedfast/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 You can control the frequency of Academy stepping by calling `Academy.Instance.DisableAutomaticStepping()`, and then calling `Academy.Instance.EnvironmentStep()`.

+### Input System Integration

+ For the `InputActuatorComponent`
+  - Limited implementation of `InputControls`
+  - No way to customize the action space of the `InputActuatorComponent`

 ## Additional Resources

 * [GitHub repository]